SelenDilek/nopcommerce/README.md

 | slf4j      | The Simple Logging Facade for Java.     |
 | commons.io | The Apache Commons IO library           |

-## Rules Of Pull Request
-- Update your codes from main branch before you pull request
-- Don't use Thread.Sleep
-- Don't use Turkish Character
-- Don't use extra space
-- Use logical comment lines
-- Use ./screenshots folder for bug & facility report
-- Only work at your story
-- Don't add any scenario you want
-- Try to have fun ;)

 ## License

 This project is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).

-### Enjoy! 👋